sevenns/colors-name-generator/README.md

 $ npm start
 ```

-For detailed explanation on how things work, checkout the [Nuxt.js docs](https://nuxtjs.org/guide) and [MongoDB docs](https://docs.mongodb.com/).
+For detailed explanation on how things work, checkout the [Nuxt.js docs](https://nuxtjs.org/guide).